alevani/ant_war_simulation/REPORT.md

 ## 3.2 Communication

-Ants are capable of building complex structures, they can defend their nest as a group when a threat knocks to their door, ants are capable to organise to achieve such tasks.
-So how is it that such simple being are capable of the greatest thing?
-Do they talk?
-No. Ants don't have such complex communication tool.
-Instead, ants use pheromones and contact with other ants.

 ### Pheromones [[source](https://en.wikipedia.org/w/index.php?title=Carpenter_ant)]

 As in most other social insect species, individual interaction is heavily influenced by the queen.
 The queen can influence individuals with odors called [pheromones](https://en.wikipedia.org/wiki/Pheromones), which can have different effects.
 Some pheromones have been known to calm workers, while others have been known to excite them.
 Pheromonal cues from ovipositing queens have a stronger effect on worker ants than those of virgin queens.[[18\]](https://en.wikipedia.org/wiki/Carpenter_ant#cite_note-18)